Results Day and Clearing Advice for Parents and Guardians

 4. Talk about alternative options

-If your child does not get the results they need, the obvious option is to enter Clearing.
+If your son/daughter does not get the results they need, the obvious option is to enter Clearing.
 However, they might not find a course or university they like through it, or may not want to enter it to begin with.
-Be aware of the other options: gap years are very popular, and if used effectively can enhance your child’s application – having some work experience, travelling or both looks very good on a personal statement.
+Be aware of the other options: gap years are very popular, and if used effectively can enhance your child’s application – having some work experience, travelling, or both, looks very good on a personal statement.
 Re-takes to try and push their grades up to what one of their choices was asking for are another option.
 However, be aware that some universities ask for higher grades from students who re-took exams.

 5. Don’t rush your child into making a decision